jeffreykegler/hoonlint/misc/whitespace.md

 * Its rune.

-* A one-stop horizontal gap.
+* A one-stop flat gap.

 * Its head.

-* A one-stop horizontal gap.
+* A one-stop flat gap.

 * The first runstep line.